 - Wolf Man: Tsavo has the ability to transform into a slavering wolf as a result of a magic spell he casts.

 The Musterion Casebook Files provides examples of:

-- Captain Ersatz: Magnus's identity as the Horned Man is clearly in reference to Batman.
+- Batman Parody: Magnus's identity as the Horned Man is clearly in reference to Batman.
 The character even meets Bob Kane at one point.